Q1: Why should I join the East Atlanta Security Patrol?

 In addition to Facebook, Twitter and our website, we send periodic email newsletters to our members.
 All newsletters contain the renewal date of each

-address for which you are paying the membership.
+address for which you are paying for a membership.
 We have a number of people who pay on behalf of elderly neighbors or who have additional memberships for rental properties.

 Q13: May I add more addresses to your e-mail list?